-When the entire divested resource or equivalent value is returned to the individual, the entire penalty period is nullified.
+When the entire divested resource or equivalent value is returned to the individual, the entire penalty period is nullified or cured.
 You must then re-evaluate the individual's Medicaid eligibility for LTC services retroactively, back to the beginning date of the previously imposed penalty period.
 The individual can then be certified for Medicaid LTC services if he or she met all other eligibility requirements during this retroactive adjustment period.
 The refunded resources will be counted as available assets beginning with the month in which they were returned.

-Example 8: Scott gave a \$10,000 CD to his adult son on March 10.
+Example 8: Scott gave a CD to his adult son on March 10.
 On October 1, Scott entered a nursing home and applied for Medicaid.
-Due to his prior divestment, Scott was ineligible for Medicaid coverage for the cost of his institutional care for 38 days.
+Based on the value of the CD that he divested to his son, Scott was ineligible for Medicaid coverage for the cost of his institutional care for 38 days.
 The divestment penalty period started on October 1 and ended on November 8.
 Scott was certified for Medicaid LTC on November 9.

-Scott's son had already cashed in the CD, but, on December 5, he returned \$10,000 in cash to Scott as a refund of the prior gift from his father.
+Scott's son had already cashed in the CD, but, on December 5, he returned the entire value in cash to Scott as a refund of the prior gift from his father.
 Since the equivalent value of Scott's previously transferred asset has been returned, Scott is now potentially eligible for Medicaid LTC services for the period of October 1 through November 8.
 Scott met all other eligibility requirements during that retroactive period, and he is certified for Medicaid LTC services for that same period.
-The \$10,000 that Scott received and reported on December 5 is counted as an asset beginning in December and would make him ineligible for Medicaid, effective January 1, unless his assets are reduced to program limits prior to January 1.
+The cash that Scott received from his son and reported on December 5 is counted as an asset beginning in December.
+Because the value of the cash exceeds the program asset limit, it would make him ineligible for Medicaid, effective January 1, unless his assets are reduced to program limits prior to January 1.